soyuka/relieve/examples/6-CloudWorker.md

 }
 ```

 The worker sends the incoming socket to one of our tasks.

 ```
 'use strict';
-var relieve = require('../../index.js')
+var relieve = require('relieve')
 var CallableTask = relieve.tasks.CallableTask
 var Worker = relieve.workers.CloudWorker
 var net = require('net')